sbb-design-systems/lyne-components/src/components/sbb-calendar/readme.md

 Consumers can listen to the `dateSelected` event on the `sbb-calendar` component to intercept the selected date which can be read from `event.detail`.

+Note that using the `dateFilter` function as a replacement for the `min` and `max` properties will most likely result in a significant loss of performance.

 ## Accessibility

 Keyboard navigation summary: